Sorry, this entry is only available in Russian.

 Alluria is a family winery.
 The first experiments with winemaking were started by the Machanyan family several years ago.
 In 2014, the first commercial batch of wine was laid.
 It operates in an experimental mode with a small amount of grapes processed manually on a basket press.
 The winery uses only wild yeast, fermentation and aging is carried out in barrels from the Karabakh oak.
 Wines are aged in barrels for more than a year and after bottling are additionally bottled.
 In the next 3-4 years, the project plans to produce 10,000 bottles of wine a year.

 The first experiments with winemaking were started by the Machanyan family several years ago.
 Directly managed by the project is Samvel Machanyan, a financier by education, a man keen on the ideas of organic winemaking.
 Aram and Grach Machanyan help him in different directions.

-Own brand of NWC.
+Own brand of Amelia.
 The production base of the project is the company Tierras de Armenia.